 Roofstock's objective is to be transparent and provide most of this information upfront, which makes the decision-making process quite a bit easier.

 Where Does Roofstock Get Their Inventory?

-The company makes their money by charging a 2.5% listing fee to the seller (which comes off the final sale price, when the property sells) AND a 0.5% fee from the buyer (which is paid when a submitted offer is accepted).
-In any event, it ends up being less expensive for sellers, who don't have to pay a 6% fee to a real estate agent, and the buyer clearly gets a good value because they're able to find and buy a turnkey rental property with some degree of ease.
+The company makes its money by charging a 2.5% listing fee to the seller (which comes off the final sale price when the property sells) AND a 0.5% fee from the buyer (which is paid when a submitted offer is accepted).
+In any event, it ends up being less expensive for sellers, who don't have to pay a 6% fee to a real estate agent, and the buyer gets a good value because they're able to find and buy a turnkey rental property with some degree of ease.

 What is the Typical Return On Investment?

-To be honest, I wouldn't consider these kinds of returns to be “amazing” (I've done much better with the properties I bought during the most recent recession), but when you're working in a seller's market and cash flowing properties are much more difficult to find, I would consider these to be pretty decent… especially considering how easy Roofstock makes it easy to shop for properties, get all the information you need and piece all the details together.
+To be honest, I wouldn't consider these kinds of returns to be “amazing” (I've done much better with the properties I bought during the most recent recession), but when you're working in a seller's market and cash-flowing properties are much more difficult to find, I would consider these to be pretty decent… especially considering how easy Roofstock makes it easy to shop for properties, get all the information you need and piece all the details together.

 If you want to get started as a real estate investor (or if you're just looking for a solid place to park some of your cash… a place that will also give you some nice tax write-offs), Roofstock seems to be one of the easiest turnkey shops I've seen to date.

 In this case, unfortunately, I don't.
-All the information above is based on my conversations with the folks at Roofstock and my initial thoughts and impressions of perusing through the company's website.
+All the information above is based on my conversations with the folks at Roofstock and my initial thoughts and impressions of perusing the company's website.